SpaceTimeWarrior/temporal-light-Jem-of-Twilight/.github/ISSUE_TEMPLATE/feature-story-change-request.md

 why should I add this?

 **if this is race based**
-this is to add a race/character to the story if adding a character they cannot be one with story elements attached. and replace race with character below. is this race copyrighted? if so, who might I contact to potentially add? (similar story with story-based features to add) what are the physical features available?
+this is to add a race/character to the story. if adding a character they cannot be one with story elements attached. and replace race with character below. is this race copyrighted? if so, who might I contact to potentially add? (similar story with story-based features to add) what are the physical features available?